Your Curriculum - Your Future

 Students in their fourth year put the previous three years into practice in real-life pharmacy experiences.
 Students are fully immersed in the life of a pharmacist as they complete rotations in a variety of settings.
 Students can customize their education with these rotations according to their interests or career goals.

-Curriculum At-a-Glance
+Curriculum Overview

-See an overview of the four-year curriculum.
+See a visual overview of the four-year curriculum.

 P4 providing immunization

-Personalize Your Path
+Personalize Your Education

 Personalize your education through dual degrees, certificates, and elective courses.